gvwilson/sensibleadventures/iffy/iffy.md

 was the space where a miniaturized core could---*

 *The whole room heeled hard, throwing her to the floor.
 "She's going to blow!"
-Mr. Mishra shouted, and then all Iffy could hear was a rushing sound as the ship fell away beneath her into a pit of churning foam.*
+Mister Mishra shouted, and then all Iffy could hear was a rushing sound as the ship fell away beneath her into a pit of churning foam.*